brendondalaba/tldr-bible/src/content/bible/37-haggai.md

 ---
 title: 'Haggai'
-description: 'Encouragement to rebuild the temple'
+description: 'The God Who Calls Us to Rebuild'
+verse: '"Be strong, all you people of the land, declares the Lord, and work.
+For I am with you." — Haggai 2:4'
 genre: 'Prophecy'
 group: 'Minor Prophets'
 ---